 Math and Science

 - Students will explore a broad range of scientific disciplines.
 Life Science courses include Life Science, Biology, and Human Anatomy and Physiology.
 Mathematical Science Courses include Physical Science, Chemistry, and Physics.
 Lab experiments under the direction of highly qualified science teachers will strengthen scientific understanding.
 Students can opt to further their science studies with advanced science electives.

 - Mathematical studies begin with Pre-Algebra and progress through the option of AP Calculus in 12th grade.

 Students will study the Bible in-depth through Bible survey courses, Christian Theology, Apologetics, and Spiritual Disciplines courses.
 As they progress through their Biblical studies, students will develop a firm foundation of faith, a deeper relationship with God, and the ability to articulately defend their faith.

 - Art is a unique way of creative self expression and problem solving.
 It is the application of imagination & creative skill.
 As students spend time making art, they think deeply and build a uniquely classical mindset.
 Our students produce award-winning art in many local and national competitions.

 - Music courses explore choral music from a wide variety of cultures and time periods through study and performance with a focus on vocal technique, basic music theory, introduction to instrumental techniques, and music history.
 Students in 7th-12th grade participate in choral groups and can audition for Vocal Ensemble and Chapel Worship Band.

-- Students in 11th-12th grade can choose elective classes in areas of their interest.
-Current elective offerings are Personal Finance, Advanced Art courses, Photography, Graphic Design, Weight Training, Advanced Chemistry, and Advanced Anatomy.
+Students in 11th-12th grade can choose elective classes in areas of their interest.
+Current elective offerings are Independent Study, Journalism, Personal Finance, Advanced Art courses, Teacher Assistant, and Weight Training.